SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 The problem with using an adjacency matrix is that it can be very large and sparse, especially for large social networks.
-In our case, the adjacency matrix would be a 4039 x 4039 matrix, which would require over 16 million entries.
+In our case, the adjacency matrix would be a 4039x4039 matrix, which would require over 16 million entries.
 However, there are only 88,234 friendship connections, meaning that the matrix would be mostly filled with zeros, leading to a waste of memory.

-Possibilities to represent sparse matrix include:
+More efficient representations for sparse matrices exist.
+These representations only store the non-zero entries in the matrix, along with their row and column indices.
+This can lead to significant savings in memory, especially for large sparse matrices.
+Three common representations for sparse matrices are:

 - COO (Coordinate format): uses three arrays to store row indices, column indices, and values of the non-zero entries in the matrix.